-Introduction and Leadership Statements Integrated Building Strategy Sustainable for Value Cities and Creation Communities

-Reducing Environmental Impact es Shaping a Fair, Safe and Inclusive Workplace
+Introduction and Leadership Statements Integrated Strategy for Value Creation Building Sustainable Cities and Communities Reducing Environmental Impact Shaping a Fair, Safe and Inclusive Workplace Creating Shared Economic and Social Value Annexes

 This forms part of CDL's educational efforts to inculcate a holistic safety mindset in our employees.
 Real-life incidents are used as discussion material for employees to gain a better understanding of existing and predicted risks within their work activities.
 Apart from their annual training, employees are also provided with quarterly reminders on relevant health and safety topics such as good ergonomic practices and safety tips to observe when on vacation.